atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 # Configuration

-In order to provision the infrastructure and install an Atlassian Data Center product, you need to create a valid Terraform configuration.
-All configuration data should go to a terraform variable file.
+In order to provision the infrastructure and install an Atlassian Data Center product, you need to create a valid [Terraform configuration](https://www.terraform.io/language){.external}.
+All configuration data should go to a Terraform configuration file.

 The content of the configuration file is divided into two groups: